KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### Matching Prior and Ground-truth bounding boxes
 SSD predictions are classified as positive matches or negative matches.
 SSD only uses positive matches in calculating the localization cost (the mismatch of the boundary box).
-If the corresponding default boundary box (not the predicted boundary box) has an IoU greater than 0.5 with the ground truth, the match is positive.
+If the corresponding default boundary box (not the predicted boundary box) has an IoU greater than 0.5 with the ground-truth, the match is positive.
 Otherwise, it is negative.